5. Simple GPIO

 There are no 5V connections within the schematic above, only 3.3V!
 This is because the microcontroller pins are only 3.3V tolerant and will likely fail if 5V is applied to them.
 Ensure that you never use 5V when connecting to this microcontroller!

 All power for circuits must be provided from the Launchpad Board or RSLK when using these devices.
-Do not, we repeat: !!DO NOT!!, use the power supplies from the ADALM1000, ADALM2000, or Analog Discovery as they will damage the MSP432P401R, especially if set to a voltage greater than 3.3V.
+Do not, we repeat: !!DO NOT!!, use the power supplies from the ADALM2000 or Analog Discovery as they may damage the MSP432P401R, especially if set to a voltage greater than 3.3V.
 You may access the Launchpad Board or RSLK 3.3V supply and GND from the locations marked with blue rectangles in the figure below.
 Make sure to avoid the 5V pins.

 ../_images/devboard_power.svg